ADHD Test for Kids — SNAP-IV Rating

 Should teachers complete this too?

-Absolutely—that's a great idea.
-Kids often behave differently at school than at home, so having both perspectives gives a more complete picture.
-If you move forward with professional evaluation, the clinician will almost certainly want teacher input as part of the assessment.
+Teacher input can be very helpful.
+Kids often behave differently at school than at home, so both perspectives can give a more complete picture.
+If you move forward with an evaluation, teacher observations are often part of the process.

 What if scores are high in oppositional behavior?